adm-sglm/ros-project/readme.md

 When the user gives a move command, it is run by `actionlib` and this allows us to read the state of the move base command using get_state() method.
 Since there is no direct access to rospy from the web side, I had to use the same approach as the `amcl_pose` information and push the data into redis and websockets.
 With this method saved places list acts like a chain move command; application start with the first move command and waits until a `GoalStatus` command arrives through the websocket which carries the same place name and advances to next move command in queue.

+With this project I demonstrated getting input and sending commands to ROS also while keeping a state of events.
+I moved from the idea of sending an indoor robot to place(s) that is configured on the known map.
+From a user perspective only requirement is a down to known map instead of hardcoded points.